Are you planning to buy a used car? This is an excellent option if you are a budget-savvy driver who is not looking to invest in a brand new vehicle.

 In most countries, proof of insurance is often needed before closing the deal on a used vehicle.
 It is not advised that you take the easier path and only start searching for insurance at this stage.

-When short in time, you can end up with costly insurance that you could avoid if you took your time to research your options correctly.
-Looking for and carefully analyzing your insurance options should start as soon as the idea of purchasing a car comes to mind.
+When short on time, you can end up with costly insurance that you could avoid if you took your time to research your options correctly.
+Looking for and carefully analyzing your insurance options – particularly if you need to fill the gap with insurance if you need to purchase your car on finance or with an auto loan – should start as soon as the idea of purchasing a car comes to mind.

 If you feel confident about a specific car or two, you will need insurance quotes to estimate your possible payment.
 You can obtain car insurance quotes by providing the vehicle’s make, identification number, and model to insurance organizations.